prince-modi/prince-modi.github.io/content/publication/journal-paper/jpdc-flotilla-2025/index.md

   I was closely involved in the design and development of Flotilla, contributing to the overall architecture, implementation of core components, and evaluation of system behavior under both standard and failure conditions.

-  I co-authored the initial drafts of the paper, focusing on articulating the systems perspective — including modular design, fault tolerance, and large-scale deployment challenges.
+  I co-authored the initial drafts of the paper, focusing on articulating the systems perspective, including modular design, fault tolerance, and large-scale deployment challenges.

   My work spanned design discussions, implementation sprints, and benchmarking, helping shape Flotilla from concept to